Pub Version Dart Package Docs License: MIT Build Status

 final paymentResult = processPayment(user);

-return Ok("Order of $ok is complete for $user.
-Payment: $paymentOk");
+return Ok("Order of $order is complete for $user.
+Payment: $payment");

 }